Implementing The SUM Program in Your Classroom

 Now Online: The SUM Program for Medical Transcription Training

-HPI has partnered with Computer Systems Design and Programming to offer SUM Program dictations to schools online using MTClient!
+HPI has partnered with The Schwegler Group to offer SUM Program dictations to schools online using MTClient!
 This eliminates lost and damaged CDs, shipping delays, lost transcripts, heavy briefcases, the need for a transcription lab, and more.
 It also enables each teacher to handle more students, and provides the student with a real-life work flow experience.

 Read about the features of The SUM Program online, how it works, and all the advantages for schools, teachers, and students!